What are the different types of Midwives and which Midwives are available at Birthing Your Way?

 - A caring Newborn Exam to make sure your baby is well and healthy after the birth.

-- Newborn Hearing Screening at two weeks, to make sure that your baby’s hearing is perfect.
+- Newborn Hearing Screening at one week, to make sure that your baby’s hearing is perfect.

-- Postpartum Care by the midwives at 24-36 hours, one week, two weeks, four weeks, and six weeks, as needed.
+- Postpartum Care by the midwives at 24-36 hours, five days, one week, two weeks, four weeks, and six weeks, as needed.

 - Use of our full library of books and videos, so that you can learn as much as possible about this amazing time in your life.